Maurice Byers: Later career

 Maurice Byers was Leader of the Australian Delegation to the United Nations Commission on International Trade Law in 1974, and then from 1976 to 1982.

 He served as a Member of the Australian National University Council from 1975 to 1978.

 He was the first chairman of the NSW Police Board from 1983, established by the NSW Labor government when corruption was exposed in the early 1980s.

-In 1985 the Hawke Government appointed Byers to the Constitutional Commission.
+In 1985 the Hawke government appointed Byers to the Constitutional Commission.
 He was joined by Professor Enid Campbell; Professor of Law at Monash University; Professor Leslie Zines, former Professor of Law at the Australian National University; Sir Rupert Hamer, former Premier of Victoria; and Gough Whitlam.
 The commission's report led to four proposals to amend the Constitution, which were put to the people in the 1988 Australian referendum.
 None of the proposals was carried.

 Byers continued to practise law privately.
 His last two cases before the High Court were the Wik Peoples v Queensland and Kable v Director of Public Prosecutions (NSW) (in which he represented Gregory Wayne Kable, the first man imprisoned in NSW under the Community Protection Act without having been convicted of a crime.)

-He was married to Patricia, and their children were Barbara, Mark and Peter.
+Personal life

+In 1949, Byers married Patricia Davis, a nurse.
+The couple had three children.

-Sir Maurice Byers died on 17 January 1999, aged 81.
+Byers died on 16 January 1999 in Darlinghurst, New South Wales, aged 81.
+He was interred at the Northern Suburbs Memorial Gardens and Crematorium.